 No matter how much the baby formulas are manufactured in a way to match human milk, they can’t provide all the nutrients and antibodies as breast milk does.
 Infants who are fed with breast milk are more immune to diseases and have good brain development.
 Many brands use A1 milk as a source of whey and casein protein, which again a viruddh aahar resulting in various allergies and other digestive issues.

 These articles are written to bring awareness about the foods that are given to infants to prevent various allergies and health issues.
-Your health is our priority, have a look at our similar articles to get a glimpse of what you are feeding your newborn and do let us know your thoughts and suggestions regarding the same.
+Your health is our priority, have a look at our similar articles to get a glimpse of what you are feeding your newborn, and do let us know your thoughts and suggestions regarding the same.

-In case anyone suffering from any kind of allergies like food allergies, nasal allergies, skin allergies, cows’ milk allergies, and food intolerance, get an online consultation now with Dr. Sahil Gupta, who’s an ayurvedic allergy specialist with hands-on experience of treating various disorders with the use of ancient ayurvedic herbs and ayurvedic recommended personalised diet.
+In case anyone suffering from any kind of allergies like food allergies, nasal allergies, skin allergies, cows’ milk allergies, and food intolerance, get an online consultation now with Dr. Sahil Gupta, who’s an ayurvedic allergy specialist with hands-on experience of treating various disorders with the use of ancient ayurvedic herbs and ayurvedic recommended personalized diet.